Are you building a fence or a deck, or maybe you're a traditional pole frame builder and you've kept the tradition of building pole barns alive?

-We had a chance to talk to the guy the dreamed this unique wood post protection system up and we thought you might like it too.
+We had a chance to talk to the guy that dreamed this unique wood post protection system up and we thought you might like it too.
 Anything is possible.

-solution can help you, you will find this informative.
+solution can help you regardless. l guarantee that you will find this informative.

 Ken McDonnell is based in Pottsville, Pennsylvania.
 In 1997 he was building single family homes when he was offered a position with a "Pole Barn" construction company and it changed the course of his life.

-He very quickly realized that the "achilles heel" of all pole frame constructed buildings was the susceptibility that each post that was sunk in the ground had to eventually, and sometimes quickly, rotting.
+He quickly realized that the "achilles heel" of all pole frame constructed buildings was the susceptibility each post (sunk into the ground) had to eventually, or quickly rot.

-Like all classic entrepreneurs, Ken saw a solution and he set out make a positive contribution to his industry.
+Like all classic entrepreneurs Ken saw a solution and he set out to make a positive contribution to his industry.
 Or as the late great Steve Jobs once said, he decided to try and make a small "dent in the universe".
-And Ken has done just that.
+We believe Ken has done just that.

 His patented Post Protector™ has become an accepted part of industry for building pole frame buildings.
 But it's even better than that.
 The post protector is appreciated by fence builders, deck builders and homeowners across the country.

-But let's let Ken tell you.
+But let's let Ken tell you about it.
 Read on...

-Though it was not long after I started in pole building construction that I recognized some room for improvement in a vital area of this construction method, the foundation!
+Though it was not long after I started that I recognized some room for improvement in a vital area of this construction method...the foundation!

-In single-family home construction, I never heard any customer voice concern about the integrity of the home’s foundation.
+In single-family home construction I had never heard any customer voice concern about the integrity of the foundation.